covid-at-home/covid-at-home/level1.md

 * Avoid crowds and unnecessary travel.
 * Instead of taking public transit, walk or bike wherever you can.
 * Follow any additional government advice, including the eventual advice to stay indoors when that becomes applicable for where you are.
 * Try to be wary of "alternative facts".
 Covid is not US biological warfare against China.
 Some of the authors of this website are not known as great fans of government and authority, but at this point trust in the public health authorities is neccesary.
-When there is a discrepancy, go with the reputable sources such as:
+Where there are discrepancies, trust reputable sources such as:
    * [WHO](https://www.who.int/emergencies/diseases/novel-coronavirus-2019)
    * [CDC](https://www.cdc.gov/coronavirus/2019-ncov/index.html) (USA)
    * [RKI](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/nCoV.html) (Germany)